WULPUS/python_testbench/docs/docs/configuration.md

   deploy_keys:   !inc config/tasks/deploy_keys.yml
 ```

-> [!NOTE]
+!!! note
-> The `!inc` directive is used to include other YAML files in the configuration.
+    The `!inc` directive is used to include other YAML files in the configuration.
 This allows you to split the configuration into multiple files for better organization and maintainability.

->
-> You can also write the configuration directly in the `testbench.yml` file, but it is recommended to use the `!inc` directive to keep the configuration organized.
+    You can also write the configuration directly in the `testbench.yml` file, but it is recommended to use the `!inc` directive to keep the configuration organized.

 ## Task Configuration